jrehor/kcc/README.md

 "deffggiijllnopprrt"
 ```

-This is definitely not the fastest `qsort` ever written, but in real life you would simply use the built-in sorting operator which is a lot more efficient.
+This is definitely not the fastest `qsort` ever written, but in real life you would simply use the built-in operator which is a lot more efficient.
 It is just monadic `^x`:

 ```q
  ^2.6 -∞ 8.6 π 1.7 ∞ 3.5 5.6             /^x is 'sort'